ishtms/learn-nodejs-hard-way/chapters/ch03-working-with-files.md

 File handle 20 closed
 ```

-The code above has a function called `open_file` that does three things: open a file, read each line, and show each line on the console.
+The code above has a function called `read_file` that does three things: open a file, read each line, and show each line on the console.

 This function uses the `fs` module.
 It opens a read-only file and creates a stream to read it.
 The function can read only some lines using the `start` and `end` options.
 The function also needs to know the file's characters using the `encoding` option.